fcorella/crypto-authn-demo-sql/README.md

 ### How to run the demo

-To run the demo, launch a free-tier eligible EC2 server running Amazon Linux on AWS, clone the repository into a directory /home/ec2-user/crypto-authn-demo-sql, change directory to crypto-authn-demo-sql, and run the bash script ./install-demo.
+To run the demo, launch a free-tier eligible EC2 server running Amazon Linux on AWS, install git (sudo yum -y install git), clone the repository into a directory /home/ec2-user/crypto-authn-demo-sql, change directory to crypto-authn-demo-sql, and run the bash script install-demo (sudo ./install-demo).
 The script will ask you for the public IP address of the server or a domain name that maps to the IP address, to be used in a link for creating a cryptographic credential in a browser.
 The script will